eduardomessias/EduardoMessias/README.md

 - 👋 Hi, I’m @eduardomessias
 - 👀 I’m interested in open source projects focused in an improved human quality of living.
 - 🌱 I’m currently learning cryptography and number theory in a masters program I am attending at Dublin City University.
-- 💞️ I’m looking to collaborate on Blockchain related projects, but I am up to whatever the project where my contribution is welcome.
+- 💞️ I’m looking to collaborate on Blockchain related projects.
 - 📫 How to reach me?
 Just drop me a message at my email eduardo.messias@outlook.com and I will ping you back whenever I can.

 <!---